ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     }
 ```

-Of course, you should add the corresponding test in `tests/Matrix.cpp`:
+Again, you should add the corresponding test in `tests/Matrix.cpp`:

 ```CPP
  TEST(Matrix, initializerListConstruct) {